-B. Polyarticular Juvenile Idiopathic Arthritis (must meet all):
+E. Polyarticular Juvenile Idiopathic Arthritis (must meet all):

-- 1. Diagnosis of PJIA; - 2.
+- 1. Diagnosis of PJIA as evidenced by $\geq 5$ joints with active arthritis; - 2.
 Prescribed by or in consultation with a rheumatologist; - 3.
-Age $\geq$ 2 years; - 4.
-Member meets one of the following (a or b): - a.
-Failure of a $\geq$ 3 consecutive month trial of MTX at up to maximally indicated doses, unless contraindicated or clinically significant adverse effects are experienced; - b.
-If intolerance or contraindication to MTX (see Appendix D), failure of a $\geq 3$ consecutive month trial of sulfasalazine or leflunomide at up to maximally indicated doses, unless contraindicated or clinically significant adverse effects are experienced; - 5.
-Failure of $\geq$ 3 consecutive months trial of Enbrel, unless contraindicated or clinically significant adverse effects are experienced;
+Age $\geq 2$ years; - 4.
+Documented baseline 10-joint clinical juvenile arthritis disease activity score (cJADAS-10) (see Appendix J); - 5.
+Member meets one of the following (a, b, c, or d): - a.
+Failure of $a \ge 3$ consecutive month trial of MTX at up to maximally indicated doses; - b.
+Member has intolerance or contraindication to MTX (see Appendix D), and failure of $a \ge 3$ consecutive month trial of leflunomide or sulfasalazine at up to